INTENSE FOCUS. EXCEPTIONAL OUTCOMES.

 Denver and Colorado Zoning and Land Use Attorney

 Navigating zoning laws, zoning regulations, land use laws, and land use issues can be a difficult task in dealing with local governments in Denver and Colorado.
-Accordingly, retaining a qualified Denver or Colorado land use and zoning attorney can significantly help in the process.
+Accordingly, retaining a Denver or Colorado land use and zoning attorney can significantly help in the process.
+For example:

 – The Denver city charter

 – Denver’s municipal code

 – Denver’s zoning map

 – And design guidelines for individual neighborhoods promulgated by Denver.

 In addition to these city level legal authorities, Colorado also has state statutes that govern land use and zoning decisions by local governments.
 Those state statutes contain, for example, requirements that zoning decisions be made in conformance with an adopted comprehensive plan and requirements that notice and a public hearing be given before certain zoning decision can be made.

 However, these state statutes set forth only base requirements for land use and zoning decisions and those requirements may be superseded or altered by charter or by local ordinance.
 See C.R.S § 31-102 (indicating statutory requirements may be altered by charter); C.R.S. §§ 31-23-301, et seq. (statutes setting forth base zoning and land use requirements and procedures).